-"And if the apartment subsequently sold for less than the price in one of those rejected contracts, it could be a way of establishing damages to say, 'I could have sold it for this, but I had to sell it for that because of the improper rejection,'" Wagner adds.
-"It really is not OK for a board member to be disapproving prospective purchasers and at the same time trying to negotiate to purchase the same apartment on their own."
+"And if the apartment subsequently sold for less than the price in one of those rejected contracts, it could be a way of establishing damages.
+The seller of that apartment could say, 'I could have sold it for this, but I had to sell it for a lower price because of the improper rejection,'" Wagner adds.
+"It really is not okay for a board member to disapprove prospective purchasers and at the same time trying to negotiate to purchase the same apartment on their own."

-First, says Wagner, "I would send a letter to the board—either directly or via an attorney—advising them of your concern, and saying that you believe this has occurred, that if true it would be a violation of their fiduciary responsibility, and if it continues you'll have a claim."
+First, Wagner says, "I would send a letter to the board—either directly or via an attorney—advising them of your concern, and saying that you believe this has occurred, that if true it would be a violation of their fiduciary responsibility, and if it continues you'll have a claim."